demonixis/C3DE/README.md

 =====================

 ### The project
-C3DE is a research/learning project.
+C3DE is a research project.
 The aim is to create a modest but powerful enough 3D engine powered by the MonoGame Framework.

 ### Features

-- Scene (parent/child)
+- Scenegraph
 - Component based
 - 3D Model (FBX/X)*
-- Custom Mesh geometry)
+- Custom Mesh geometry
 - Terrain: Flat, Random, Heightmap, multi textured
 - Materials: Standard, Simple, Reflective, Water, Lava, Custom
 - Shadow mapping (Hard shadow)
 - Input management: Keyboard, Mouse, Gamepad, Touch
 - Procedural texture generation
 - Post Processing support (need rewrite)
-- Multiple cameras
+- IMGU
-- UI management (Button, Checkbox, Label, Slider, Texture)

 * Models support is not yet complete because the engine uses its own format for rendering things.
 It's planned later in the roadmap to convert an XNA model into a C3DE model.

+### Platforms
+C3DE supports Windows using MonoGame/DirectX and Windows, Linux and Mac using MonoGame/DesktopGL.
+Because of the OpenGL shader compiler, shaders have less features than DirectX ones.
+Android was supported in a previous version of the engine, it's not yet maintened **for now**, but will be revived later.

 ### This feature is broken
 As I already said, it's a **reseach project**, but you are **free** to fix it by sending a pull request.
 However you've to follow the [coding convention](https://msdn.microsoft.com/en-US/library/ff926074.aspx).

+### Requirement
+You **must** install the [MonoGame Framework](http://www.monogame.net/downloads/) from the installer. **You'll not be able to build the solution without it**.

+### What's next ?
+- VR Support (in progress)
+- Post processing (manager to allow chaining)
+- PreLightRenderer (in progress)
+- Physics engine
+- Game Editor / Player

 ### Sample